MonsalvoGeoffrey/Shotgun-Roulette/README.md

 - Shot Self only blanks
 - Shot Opponent only live
 - Shot Self only blanks AND Shot Opponent only live

-### Planned strategy

 - Shot Self when more blanks than live
 - Shot Opponent when more or equal blanks than live

+### Planned strategy

+- Unknown

 ---